Matriphagy: Black lace-weaver: Amaurobius ferox

-In many Black lace-weavers, Amaurobius ferox, offspring do not immediately consume their mother.
+In many black lace-weavers, Amaurobius ferox, offspring do not immediately consume their mother.
 A day after offspring emerge from their eggs, their mother lays a set of trophic eggs, which contain nutrition for the offspring to consume.
 Matriphagy commences days later when the mother begins communicating with her offspring through web vibrations, drumming, and jumping.
 Through these behaviors, offspring are able to detect when and where they can consume their mother.
 They migrate towards her and a couple of the spiderlings jump onto her back to consume her.
 In response, the mother jumps and drums more frequently to keep her offspring off of her, however, they relentlessly continue attempting to get onto her back.
 When the mother feels ready, she presses her body onto her offspring and allows them to consume her via sucking on her insides.
 As they consume her, they also release poison into her body, causing a quick death.
 The mother's body is kept for a few weeks as a nutritional reserve.

-Interestingly, matriphagy in this species is dependent on the developmental stage that the offspring are currently at.
+Matriphagy in this species is dependent on the developmental stage that the offspring are currently at.
 If offspring, older than four days, are given to an unrelated mother, they refuse to consume her.
 However, if younger offspring are given to an unrelated mother, they readily consume her.
 Additionally, if a mother loses her offspring, she is able to produce another clutch of offspring.

 Crab spider: Australomisidia ergandros

-Mothers of one particular Australian species of the crab spider, Australomisidia ergandros (formerly in genus Diaea), are only able to lay one clutch, unlike the Black lace-weaver.
-They invest a significant amount of time and energy into storing nutrients and food into large oocytes, known as trophic eggs, similar to the Black lace-weaver.
+Mothers of one particular Australian species of the crab spider, Australomisidia ergandros (formerly in genus Diaea), are only able to lay one clutch, unlike the black lace-weaver.
+They invest a significant amount of time and energy into storing nutrients and food into large oocytes, known as trophic eggs, similar to the black lace-weaver.
 However, these trophic eggs are too large to physically leave her body.
 Some of the nutrients from the trophic eggs are liquefied into haemolymph, which can be consumed through the mother's leg joints by her offspring.
 She gradually shrinks until she becomes immobile and dies.

 In this species, it has been shown that this behavior may contribute to reducing cannibalism by siblings.